daicatam001/dialog-component-angular/README.md

 # Dialog Component Angular

-this is example about dialog in angular with custom content is Component or Template
+this is example about dialog in angular with custom content is Component or Template, dialog config, close event

 ## Used resource